How to Engage Local Campuses: A Guide for Branches

 Bring one of our many national leadership programs to a school near you.
-LAF Campus Outreach Grants help branches fund campus events on gender equity issues and the civil rights laws that protect against gender-based discrimination A member of your branch can serve as an AAUW liaison for Elect Her or work with our latest research on a Campus Action Project grant.
+LAF Campus Outreach Grants help branches fund campus events on gender equity issues and the civil rights laws that protect against gender-based discrimination.
+A member of your branch can work with our latest research on a Campus Action Project grant.
 Encourage students to form their own AAUW student organizations or bring an AAUW salary negotiation workshop to campus.
 Don’t forget to let students know about the National Conference for College Women Student Leaders, and invite recent conference attendees to speak at a branch meeting.

 Promote voter registration and education.

 Although election years are always a popular time to register voters, you can register new voters any time.
 Consider partnering with the civic engagement office, student government, or political science department for the project.
 The more people involved, the more people you can reach!
 Make sure that they remember you are there to help.

 Does your branch have a program that you’d like to share?
 Submit your ideas below.